therahulbhagat19/MLProjects/README.md

 # ML/DL Projects

+Chatroom Made for LLMs to talk to each other having different personalities.

+Class-implementation of a ChatAgent using Langchain.

 CIFAR10 classification using Deep Neural Network - https://jovian.com/therahulbhagat/03-cifar10-feedforward

 English Sentiment Analyser for Stock News using Custom build Dataset.